 Suggestions on how to spend an additional four days in Sicily, in order to create a two week Sicily itinerary, are provided below.
 Additional ideas are provided if you may be lucky enough to base yourself here for even longer.

 Sicily Itinerary Days 1 – 3:

 Many beautiful churches are scattered throughout Palermo and admiring their interiors and vivid frescoes is a highlight of any Sicily itinerary.
-Be sure not to miss the Palermo cathedral (“Duomo”), the Palatine chapel, La Martorana and the fascinating San Giovanni degli Eremiti, whose dome-shaped roofs were once an Arabic mosque.
+Be sure not to miss the Palermo cathedral (“Duomo”), the Palatine chapel, La Martorana, and the fascinating San Giovanni Degli Eremiti.

 Sicily Itinerary Days 4 and 5:

 Beautiful Cefalu is home to some of the most stunning beaches in all of Sicily.
-A picturesque medieval town whose pastel coloured houses sit atop a rocky headland, Cefalu is a perfect
+This picturesque medieval town sits right on the seafront, overlooking the sparkling turquoise waters of the Tyrrhenian.

 Trains for Cefalu depart hourly from Palermo central station.
 They cost 6.50 euros and take just under an hour.

 Agrigento is one of the oldest settlements in Sicily.
 It was founded in 581 B.C. by Greek settlers.

 Today, Agrigento and its fascinating ¨valley of the temples¨ are home to ancient Greek ruins and temples that are even more impressive than the Athens Acropolis.